abrensch/brouter/misc/readmes/readme.txt

 external, big sd-card.
 You should accept the external card, which is usually the one with the most space available.

+However, on Android 4.4, write access to the external card is restricted, and usually you will not get a proposal to use the external card.
+Here you should accespt to go with the internal card - later on you can setup a "secondary" data directory on the external card where you can move the datafiles to.

+*** see the kitkat_survival_readme.txt for special Android 4.4 issues ***

 Try to make sure your map-tool uses the same base directory to store the offline maps and other stuff, because BRouter tries to access the maptool's waypoint-database and tracks-directory,